wp-plugins/wp-simple-firewall/readme.txt

 Whitelist.
 So if you have the same address in both lists, it'll be whitelisted and allowed to pass before the blacklist comes into effect.

+= How does the pages/parameters whitelist work? =

+It is a comma-separated list of pages and parameters.
+A NEW LINE should be taken for each new page name and its associated parameters.

+The first entry on each line (before the first comma) is the page name.
+The rest of the items on the line are the parameters.

+The following are some simple examples to illustrate:

+**edit.php, featured**

+On the edit.php page, the parameter with the name 'featured' will be ignored.

+**admin.php, url, param01, password**

+Any parameters that are passed to the page ending in 'admin.php' with the names 'url', 'param01' and 'password' will be excluded from the firewall processing.

+** *, url, param, password **

+Putting a star first means that these exclusions apply to all pages.
+So for every page that is accessed, all the parameters that are url, param and password will be ignored by the firewall.

 == Screenshots ==

 == Changelog ==

+= 1.1.5 =

+*	ADDED: Ability to whitelist particular pages and their parameters (see FAQ)
+*	CHANGED: Quite a few improvements made to the reliability of the firewall processing.

 = 1.1.4 =